KiDS-WL/Cat_to_Obs_K1000_P1/data/README.md

 # KiDS-1000 BOSS and 2dFLenS 3x2pt data

+The KiDS-1000 cosmological analyses were blinded through the analysis of three different shear catalogues, Blind A, B and C.   Blind C was revealed as the truth after we completed our analysis.
+In this repo to avoid any confusion we only provide the unblinded Blind C data, but you will find options in the scripts to create Blinds A and B.

 ## BOSS Sanchez et al 2017 Anisotropic Clustering
 * boss/Sanchez_etal_2017:  clustering data and covariance matrix
 * boss/nofz: BOSS and 2dFLenS n(z) for GGL predictions

 ## KiDS-1000 data
-* cosebis: Ascii E and B mode COSEBIS for each tomographic bin combination
+* kids/cosebis: Ascii E and B mode COSEBIS for each tomographic bin combination (*to do add Blind C*)
+* kids/ellipticity_dispersion: sigma_e per tomographic bin

 * sigma_e in kids/ellipticity_dispersion
 * n(z)    in kids/nofz/SOM_N_of_Z